Boykina3/CPS_490_Messenger_-project/README.md

 ## Sprint-2

-###  User Guide

 #### Heroku Link
 https://hetmann1-test1-c87790f2c341.herokuapp.com/auctions/692d914e9b9039f3d7e7cc54

+###  User Guide

-#### Create an Auction with an Image
+#### Create an Auction
 1.User logs into thier account
+-
 2.Click Create Auction button
+-
 3.User Enters their title for the auction, enters their description for the item, enters their starting bid price, and enters their end date and time for the auction
+-
 4.Click Create Auction for it to publish
+-
 5.The user will then be sent back to the active auction list

 #### View Active Auctions